Investors-FastTrack/FTLightning/docs/01b-Errors.md

-# Handling Error Codes in FT Market Data API
+# Handling Error Codes in FastTrack Market Data API

-### Handling Error Codes in FT Market Data API
-Understanding and efficiently handling error responses is crucial for maintaining the robustness of applications using the FT Market Data API.
+Understanding and efficiently handling error responses is crucial for maintaining the robustness of applications using the FastTrack Market Data API.
 Our system employs a straightforward approach to error reporting, ensuring you can quickly identify and rectify issues.

 ## Error Response Strategy
 ### HTTP Status Codes